indigo-sword/project-octopus/README.md

 #### What is Project Octopus?

-- Project Octopus is a **node-based** game, where each node is a level in a **path** (or storyline) you are playing.
+- Project Octopus is a **branch-based** game, where each node is a level in a **branch** (or storyline) you are playing.
 Designed to be a **single-player** game with online features, it allows users to create their own nodes and paths and share them with others - either via popularity or by befriending other users.
 If you want to know more, please check [Project Octopus](projectoctopus.org)

 #### What is the game like?